microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/group-get.md

 ---
 title: "Get group"
-description: "Get the properties and relationships of a group object."
+description: "Get the properties and relationships of a group object."author: "dkershaw10"
 ---

 # Get group